1. Spelling

 The plenary talk was given by Professor Johan Lübeck, a specialist in medieval German manuscripts.

-When an English text uses foreign words or phrases that are not proper nouns but that have a diacritic in the original language, you should either keep all such marks or else use none at all.
+When an English text uses foreign words or phrases that are not names but that have diacritics in the original language, you should either keep all such marks or else use none at all.
 Be consistent.
-If you decide to use them, remember that they should also be used on capital letters and in headings.
+If you decide to use them, remember that they should also be used on capital letters.

 The Concept of Égalité in the Recognition of Non-EU Degrees in France: A Critical Analysis